Effective date: December 19, 2022

 Overview of the types of data collected by AcuityAds’ platform

 The definitions of personal data vary depending on the laws where you are located.
-For example, in the European Union (EU), Canada and the U.S. State of California, personal data is defined more broadly than in other places and would include both PII (e.g., email addresses and phone numbers) and Pseudonymous Identifiers (defined below).
-In California, it is sometimes referred to as personal information.
+For example, in the European Union (EU), Canada and in certain U.S. states such as California, personal data is defined more broadly than in other places and would include both identifiable personal data (“PII”) (e.g., email addresses and phone numbers) and Pseudonymous Identifiers (defined below).
+Some places use the term “personal data” while other places use the term “personal information”.
 AcuityAds will explain the different types of personal data and personal information below, and will try to be clear when we’re describing our use of each throughout this Policy.
-Acuity does not knowingly place PII on our advertising Platform, but we do process Pseudonymous Information via the Platform.
+Acuity does not knowingly place PII on our advertising Platform, but we do process Pseudonymous Identifiers via the Platform.

-AcuityAds also collects pseudonymous identifiers.
-Pseudonymous Identifiers help our Platform recognize a particular browser or device, but it doesn’t enable us to know your identity as a natural person.
+AcuityAds collects or otherwise processes Pseudonymous Identifiers via the Platform.
+Pseudonymous Identifiers help our Platform recognize a particular browser or device, but do not enable us to know your identity as a natural person.
 This information helps us collect and make use of other personal data to better understand your interests and preferences.
-The pseudonymous identifiers include Google Advertising ID, Apple Identifier for Advertisers, Acuity ID and IP address.
+The pseudonymous identifiers processed via the Platform include Google Advertising ID, Apple Identifier for Advertisers, Acuity ID and IP address.

 Privacy practices for our technology platform